Ayits in Combat

 - 06 OCT 1973: Yom Kippur War.

 Flying Tiger Squadron flying A-4H from Hatzerim, Valley Squadron flying A-4H from Ramat David, Kights of the North Squadron flying A-4E from Ramat David, Flying Dragon Squadron flying A-4N from Tel Nof and Flying wind Squadron flying A-4E and A-4N from Tel Nof.
 The Golden Eagle Squadron at Etszion was not yet operational, operating only a small number A-4E aircraft.
-The Flying School Advanced Traning Squadron at Hatserim was equipped with A-4H and TA-4H aircraft, but was used as an aircraft resource source and did not fly combat sorties.
+The Flying School Advanced Training Squadron at Hatserim was equipped with A-4H and TA-4H aircraft, but was used as an aircraft resource source and did not fly combat sorties.
+181 A-4 aircraft were available at the start of the war, with an additional 43 flown in during "Operation Nickel Grass".
+Losses of Skyhawks totaled 53 for 6 OCT to 24 OCT time period.

 "Flight to Israel.